Post by: Mikaela Allen, MTS 2019, HDS Office of Admissions Graduate Assistant

 - “How to Apply: Test Scores”

-This post was originally written in 2018 but has been updated to reflect accurate application information in December 2020.
+This post was originally written in 2018 but was updated in October 2021 to reflect accurate application information for the 2021-2022 admissions cycle.

 Will the fact that I was not accepted last time impact my chances of acceptance this time?
 What if I was previously accepted but could not come to HDS due to personal reasons?